Get insider access

 5.6

 The bObsweep Dustin is a self-emptying robot vacuum.
 It also boasts a mopping system, but unlike pricier models like the eufy X10 Pro Omni, this is a strictly passive system with no moving or vibrating component.
-It has a LIDAR sensor along with a SLAM (Simultaneous Localization and Mapping) system for real-time room mapping.
+It has a LIDAR sensor and a SLAM (Simultaneous Localization and Mapping) system for real-time room mapping.

 Our Verdict